How to Grow Taller: Comprehensive Strategies and Techniques, Including Limb Lengthening Surgery, to Increase Height

 Tailor spatial frame – This circular device is a modification of the Ilizarov external fixator.
 The metal frame features two rings connecting with six telescopic struts.
 The use of computer software makes these devices perfect for performing complex corrections.

 Monolateral fixator – Introduced by Dr. Heinz Wagner in 1978, this kind is used on the side of the bone.
-Monolateral external fixators are attached to the bone with the aid of conical or tapered half-pins.
+Monolateral external fixators are attached to the bone with the use of conical or tapered half-pins.

 Internal fixators